Antimony51122/Elingling_On_Time/Documentation/source/func/interactive_objects.rst

         private VehicleLane _vehicleLane;

-The event trigger and self-destroy invoker removal functionalities have been discussed in previous sections, in this section we only discuss about the setting direction according to lane choice functionality.
+The event trigger and self-destroy invoker removal functionalities have been discussed in previous sections, in this section, we only discuss the setting direction according to lane choice functionality.

-We first choose the lane by utilising the built in ``Random.Range`` function.
-Then if the lane choic is top, spawn on top lane range, otherwise spawn on bottom lane range.
-We place the vehicle to corresponding initial position and make the vehicle start moving by adding force onto the :any:`rigidbody2D` component.
-Finally we decide the sprite direction.
+We first choose the lane by utilising the built-in ``Random.Range`` function.
+Then if the lane choice is top, spawn on top lane range, otherwise, spawn on bottom lane range.
+We place the vehicle to the corresponding initial position and make the vehicle start moving by adding force onto the :any:`rigidbody2D` component.
+Finally, we decide on the sprite direction.

 .. code-block:: C#